Stuycs-K/final-project-3-sarkers-seamh/WORKLOG.md

 ## 05-25-2023
-- Continued to learn Volatility via online videos and websites; specifically password and username plugin hashing
+- Continued to learn Volatility via online videos and websites; specifically password and username plugin hashes

 ## 05-26-2023